Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Related work

-Unlike the above deep learning approaches, in~\cite{nguyen2019detect}, the authors also study the Bytecode.
+Unlike the above deep learning approaches, in~\cite{wang2019contractguard}, the authors propose an intrusion detection system named ContractGuard that can defend Ethereum SCs against malicious attacks.
+The experimental results show that ContractGuard successfully guards against attacks on all real-world vulnerabilities without the need of Solidity source code.
+However, ContractGuard requires additions of 36.14\% gas consumption and 28.27\% time consumption compared to those of the original SCs.
+Moreover, another trade-off of the proposed scheme is that it needs centralized administrations to manually verify anomaly transactions.
+In~\cite{nguyen2019detect}, the authors study the Bytecode.
 They propose to use the attack vector method to directly analyze the Bytecode.
-This approach can be effectively detected some specific attacks by a few pre-defined sets of Opcodes.
-Hence, this method is difficult to extend to various types of new attacks.
-In addition, even though the attack detection ability can achieve up to 100\% in some types of attacks (e.g., re-entrancy, delegatecall, overflow, etc), the authors only test this method in a smart scale of data (about 100 samples).
-In~\cite{Ivanov2023}, the authors introduce a smart contract security testing approach with the aim of identifying the suspicious behaviors associated with vulnerabilities of smart contracts in blockchain networks.
-In~\cite{huang2021hunting} the authors propose to use Graph embedding to analyze Bytecode.
-To do this, the authors convert the Bytecode of SC into vectors and then compare the similarities between the vectors of SC to detect the insight attacks of SC.
+This approach can effectively detect some specific attacks by using pre-defined vectors.
+However, this method is difficult to extend to various types of new attacks.
+In addition, even though the attack detection ability can achieve up to 100\% in some types of attacks (e.g., re-entrancy, delegatecall, overflow, etc), the authors only test this method in a small scale of data (about 100 samples).
+In~\cite{huang2021hunting}, the authors propose to use Graph embedding to analyze Bytecode.
+To do this, the authors convert the Bytecode of SC into vectors and then compare the similarities between the vectors of SC to detect the attacks of SC.
 The experimental results show that this method can achieve a precision of up to 91.95\% in detecting attacks.
-In addition, in~\cite{chen2021defectchecker}, the authors propose DefectChecker which is a framework using symbolic execution to analyze Bytecode without the need for source codes.
-This framework can detect eight types of attacks in SCs and get an F1-score of 88\%.
-Unlike all the above works and others in the literature, in this paper, we introduce an innovative ML-based framework to analyze Bytecode directly from transactions without the need for source code.
-To do this, we propose to convert the encoded information of transactions into images.
-Our proposed framework can analyze these images to detect various types of attacks in both transactions and SCs.
-In this way, our proposed framework is flexible and makes detecting new types of attacks easier.
-Moreover, all of the methods above focus on centralized learning.
-To implement those methods, all the data needs to be gathered in a centralized server for learning and analysis.
-However, blockchain is a decentralized environment and MNs are distributed worldwide.
-Thus, gathering all blockchain data to perform training and testing is difficult.
+Both~\cite{nguyen2019detect} and~\cite{huang2021hunting} have to use source code to analyze the bytecode.
+In~\cite{Ivanov2023}, the authors introduce an SC security testing approach with the aim of identifying the suspicious behaviors associated with vulnerabilities of SCs in blockchain networks.
+According to their evaluations, the proposed framework completely rejected about 3.5\% of transactions due to being untestable.
+Therefore, they point out that further Bytecode analysis can reduce this portion.
+In addition, in~\cite{chen2021defectchecker}, the authors propose DefectChecker to analyze vulnerabilities in SCs.
+This framework uses symbolic execution to analyze Bytecode without the need for source codes.
+This framework can detect eight types of vulnerabilities in SCs and get an F1-score of 88\%.